Bananas In The Boat

 And don't even get me started on lucky hats.
 The most potent of all talismans, the lucky hat is not to be trifled with.
 I have, well had, two absolute workhorses in the lucky hat department.
 I mean the can't-miss, guaranteed-to-produce variety.
 The alpha, the king of the coat rack, was a battered old veteran that had become a signature.
 A staple on all successful fishing outings.
 This year I brought him along to explore some new water with a couple of buddies.
 Things took a bit of a tailspin that involved our raft raking through a sweeper hard.
 First head on.
 Then sideways.
 Then backwards.
 Somehow all souls on board survived.
 Every rod was intact.
 Every pair of sunglasses accounted for.
 But the ole vet was nowhere to be found.
 Taken before his time to a watery grave along a river that gave up no fish.
 My season took a turn for the worse at that point, the reliever doing his best to get me through the tough late innings.
 I seriously considered giving up fishing entirely.
 Maybe something easy like golf or pickle ball instead.
 I never even had a chance for a proper goodbye.

 Jon drops me back at my truck, barely slowing before throwing my gear out as quickly as possible while mumbling a half-hearted "we should do this again some time" and beating a hasty retreat.
-“You bet”, I say holding my gear bewilderedly while taillights wink off into the dusky night.
+“You bet” I say, clutching my belongings in bewilderment while taillights wink off into the dusky night.